-Mobilization of resources nationally is required to sustain incident management operations in the active Geographic Areas.
-National priorities established as a necessary measure to address the heavy and persistent demand for shared resources among active Geographic Areas.
+Mobilization of resources nationally is required to sustain incident management operations in active Geographic Areas.
+National priorities are established to address the demand for shared resources among active Geographic Areas.
 There is a moderate to high probability that drawing down resources from non-active Geographic Areas may pose a risk should existing conditions change.